 What happens to your genetic material if you get divorced?
 Can your ex-partner still use the genetic material to conceive?
 You should carefully consider what will happen to any stored genetic material during life events such as divorce or separation.
 Please see my blog next month titled: “Standard Form Contracts: Don’t End up like Sofia Vergara!” for further discussion on creating plans for your genetic material during your life.

 These questions may seem simple on the surface, but there are often unforeseen consequences when people fail to adequately address these issues in their estate plan.
 For example, a woman in Colorado found out she was born using a sperm donor and her “father” was not her biological father.
 She found out the sperm donor was deceased and had DNA tests done confirming paternity.
 She then filed as an heir to his estate and shared equally in the inheritance with the donor’s other children.
 It is likely the sperm donor did not intend that any children born using his donations were to be his heirs and entitled to inherit part of his estate.
 However, his estate planning documents defined children as any biological children and made no exceptions for children born through ART.
-At Thompson Law, Prof. L.L.C., we understand that infertility is a profoundly private and personal matter for the person experiencing it.
+At Thompson Law, PLLC., we understand that infertility is a profoundly private and personal matter for the person experiencing it.
 We want to ensure that you are protecting yourself, your family, and your child as best as you can and will address your issues with compassion and confidentiality.